 Before you leave, you should make sure that you have spare bulbs, fuses and jumper cables with you.
 It’s also a good idea to take spare bottles of coolant, oil and brake fluid just in case they’re needed.
 You should also take a spare tyre with you or one of the space saving types.

+Family photography is the perfect way to capture all the precious moments on your trip!
+Pull out the camera and get creative in front of the lens.
 Once the car is ready, you can start your road trip with the knowledge that your car will be able to take you all the way.